 The Somerset Island stock is the largest narwhal stock and appears to be increasing.
 This stock is hunted by multiple communities in Canada and also in Greenland during the migration, but the removals are considered sustainable.
 Given these factors, there is low concern for this stock (NAMMCO 2018).

-The Jones Sound and Smith Sound narwhal stocks are fairly large (about 12,000 and 16,000 respectively), removal numbers are low and sustainable, and there are few habitat concerns.
-Therefore is low concern for both of these stocks (NAMMCO 2018).
+The Jones Sound and Smith Sound narwhal stocks are fairly large (about 12,000 and 16,000, respectively), removal numbers are low and sustainable, and there are few habitat concerns.
+Therefore, there is low concern for both of these stocks (NAMMCO 2018).

 The Eclipse Sound stock appears to be stable at around 10,000 narwhals (although there is considerable uncertainty around the abundance estimate) and removals are considered sustainable.
 A major and growing concern is ship traffic related to the Baffinland-Mary River iron mine and tourism.
-Overall, the Eclipse Sound stock of narwhals is of moderate concern (NAMMCO 2018).
+Overall, the Eclipse Sound stock of narwhals was deemed to be of moderate concern (NAMMCO 2018).

-The Eastern Baffin Island stock is fairly large and removals relatively low, however there is moderate concern for the stock.
-These concerns relate mainly to the lack of data on movements and stock structure, and the possibility several stocks, rather than only one, inhabit the region in summer (NAMMCO 2018).
+The Eastern Baffin Island stock is fairly large and removals relatively low.
+However, there is moderate concern for the stock due the lack of data on movements and stock structure, and the possibility that several stocks may inhabit the region in summer (NAMMCO 2018).

 The Northern Hudson Bay stock of narwhals is separated from the other stocks in both summer and winter.
 This is the only narwhal stock in Canada that is not shared with Greenland.
 This is a fairly large stock of around 12,500 animals and the current level of hunting removals is considered sustainable.
 Although the loss of sea ice and concomitant increases in shipping and other industrial activities are of concern, overall concern for this stock is low (NAMMCO 2018).